 Another way to help is through a mandatory evening blackout.
 Make and enforce a rule that has your teen turning off their phone, computer, television and any other electronic, distracting device at least 30 minutes before bedtime.
 The same should be applied to homework as well.
 All of these things stimulate the mind and can add unneeded stress, both of which can make it difficult to fall asleep.

 Sometimes these methods still don’t help and you’re left feeling helpless.
 Thankfully, there are other forms of assistance.
-Centers such as Newport Academy specialize in helping teens break free from unwanted patterns like sleep deprivation.
+Newport Academy specializes in helping teens break free from unwanted patterns like sleep deprivation.
 We specialize in equipping teens with the tools and knowledge needed to live a happier, healthier life.
 You want to see your teen succeed, and we can help them in finding that success in their life.
 Feel free to call us today to see how we can assist you.

 Image courtesy of Sander Smeeks via Unsplash.